Depending on your business type, there are different ways to prepare and file your taxes.

 Step 4—Pay attention to deadlines

 Be aware of different filing deadlines.
 When you use a Schedule C, it becomes part of your Form 1040 and therefore, no separate filing deadlines apply.
-It is generally subject to the same April 15 deadline.
+It is generally subject to the same April 15 deadline, however, for 2020 it is July 15.

 If you are taxed as a C-Corp, you need to file a Form 1120, you must file it by the 15th day of the forth month following the close of the tax year, which for most taxpayers is April 15.
+(However, for 2019 tax returns filed in 2020, the April 15 deadline has been extended until July 15, 2020.)
 If you are taxed as an S-Corp, you need to file a Form 1120S, you must file it by the 15th day of the third month following the close of the tax year, which for most taxpayers is March 15.
 You cannot send this form to the IRS with your personal income tax return.

 Remember, when you use TurboTax to prepare your taxes, we’ll determine which forms you need and put the information in all the right places.
 All you need to do is answer simple, plain-English questions.